michaelandrefraniatte/michaelandrefraniatte/README.md

 • Ongo: Not respecting the terms of copyright and intellectual property of the author is categorized as theft, harassment, and crime.

-• Circus: Author can hear the laughing clowns, who only shit and lick, committing the worst, so author doesn't accept clowns.
+• Circus: Author hears the clowns laughing, making believe to work well, but committing the worst, so author doesn't accept them.

 • Infringement: Who not agree with the terms, owe to author the copyrights subsequent penalities, for each work of author.